borntofrappe/fullstack-d3/README.md

 A scatterplot is useful to study the relationship between two metric values.

-The visualization is a copy of the scatterplot introduced earlier in the repository.
+The demo includes a copy of the scatterplot introduced earlier in the repository.
 Here, however, the focus is on the type of relationship between the two metrics:

 - positive, between maximum and minimum temperature